Gearank – Music Gear Information for Live Performance or Studio

 Best Amp Under 100 Selection Methodology

-The goal of this guide is to feature the best amps under 100.
+The goal of this guide is to feature the best electric guitar amps under 100.
 So we focused our research and analysis on cheap amplifiers that are rating highly in this beginner-friendly price range.
 Before you ask about your favorite Boss or Orange amp, note that some highly rated budget options are too expensive to be included in this guide.
-This includes the popular Orange Crush 12 from Orange Amps, Boss Katana Mini, Vox Pathfinder and other amps priced above $100.
+This includes the popular Orange Crush 12 from Orange Amps, Boss Katana Mini, Vox Pathfinder and other guitar amplifiers priced above $100.

 Aside from ratings and popularity, we also considered accessibility.
 We only feature cheap guitar amps that are readily available from major US retailers.
 These filters resulted in a list of 23 candidate amps, which is fewer than the previous edition because many amps have increased their prices above the $100 ceiling since the previous edition.
 We then gathered and analyzed relevant reviews, ratings, and recommendations, including the most recent ones.
 We ended up with over 45,700 data sources.
 All these data were then processed using the Gearank Algorithm which gave us the rating scores out of 100 that you see above.
 Finally, we selected the highest-rated options to recommend.
 For more information about our methods see How Gearank Works.